jolson615/tech-exchange-2021/u3-flask-mongo/advanced-flask.md

 #### Helpful Questions
 * When have you encountered redirects in your own web browsing?
-* Do you generally find redirects to be helpful for frustrating?
+* Do you generally find redirects to be helpful or frustrating?

 ## Extensions